Middle & High School Diversity STEM Pathways

 How to Apply

 Applicants must complete and submit items that include an online application and economic documentation if you are applying for economic disadvantage eligibility.
 All materials are submitted online via the application.
 Incomplete applications are not considered.
 Applicants are encouraged to apply early, as applications are reviewed on a rolling basis.

 Following acceptance into the program, scholars are automatically enrolled into future semesters, up until they graduate from high school.
 If a scholar chooses to leave the program, there will be a separate re-application process if they choose to return.

-For inquiries regarding our Science and Technology Entry Program, please email email@example.com.
+For inquiries regarding our Science and Technology Entry Program, contact the STEP team at email@example.com.